-- Using another person's (or Al-generated) work or ideas as your own in the creative or practical arts in pieces such as essays, short stories, poems, musical compositions, artwork, projects, or computer software. - Copying another student's work. - Copying someone's exact words without crediting them. - Copying or paraphrasing ideas from literary criticism or the commentary in study aids (such as Cliff's Notes or Spark Notes) without acknowledgment.
+- Using another person's (or Al-generated) work or ideas as your own in the creative or practical arts in pieces such as essays, short stories, poems, musical compositions, artwork, projects, or computer software without proper attribution. - Copying another student's work. - Copying someone's exact words without enclosing them in quotation marks and providing a complete citation of the source. - Copying or paraphrasing ideas, information, or unique phrasing from literary criticism, online resources, study aids (such as summaries or analyses), or any other source without proper acknowledgment, even if the wording is slightly changed. - Failing to properly cite sources for information, data, images, videos, or other media used in academic work.